Middle East worries over possible US strike on Iran one month after protests began

 Iran’s currency, the rial, fell to a record low of 1.6 million to $1, according to local currency traders.
 Its value has been plunging since late last year, and is down from about 32,000 to $1 a decade ago.
 Economic woes had sparked the protests that broadened into challenging the theocracy.

 It remains unclear what U.S. President Donald Trump will decide about using force, though he has threatened to use it in response to the killing of peaceful demonstrators.
-Iran launched a bloody crackdown on the demonstrations of recent weeks, and at least 6,221 people have been killed, activists said.
+At least 6,221 people have been killed in the protests, activists said.

-Trump also indicated Wednesday that he wants movement toward a deal with Tehran that would prohibit Iran from developing nuclear weapons in return for a lifting of economic sanctions.
+Trump also indicated Wednesday that he wants movement toward a deal that his administration has been seeking with Tehran that would prohibit Iran from developing nuclear weapons in return for a lifting of economic sanctions.

 “Hopefully Iran will quickly ‘Come to the Table’ and negotiate a fair and equitable deal - NO NUCLEAR WEAPONS - one that is good for all parties,” Trump wrote on his Truth Social platform.
 “Time is running out, it is truly of the essence!”